Delaware County, Ohio: Education

 The Ohio Wesleyan University, located in Delaware, is a liberal arts college and one of the Five Colleges of Ohio.
+Columbus State Community College opened a Delaware County campus in 2010.

 Transportation

 Airports

-The area is served by the Delaware Municipal Airport, which serves the southern Delaware County area and the north portion of the Franklin County and Columbus areas.
+The area is served by the Delaware Municipal Airport, which serves the southern Delaware County area and the northern portions of Franklin County and Columbus.
 The airport contains a 5000 ft runway, flight terminal, lounges, and weather briefing areas.
-It is home to approximately 80 aircraft and an estimated 40,000 operations take place per year.
+It is home to approximately 80 aircraft, and an estimated 40,000 operations take place per year.
 Several smaller airports are located in the county.

 Media

 The Delaware Gazette, a morning daily founded in 1885, is the dominant local newspaper in Delaware County, while the Sunbury News, a weekly community newspaper, serves eastern Delaware County and residents of the Big Walnut Local School District.
 Both publications are owned by Brown Publishing Company.

 Additional local print publications include ThisWeek Delaware News, which covers the city of Delaware and the villages of Galena and Sunbury; and ThisWeek Olentangy Valley News, which covers Powell and the Olentangy Local School District.
 Both weekly papers are among 21 published by ThisWeek Community News, headquartered in southern Delaware County.
 ThisWeek is owned by GateHouse Media, which also owns the Columbus Dispatch.
 The Village of Shawnee Hills in southwestern Delaware County is served by a monthly newspaper - The Village Gazette.
 The Village Gazette is independent.

 Other local publications include the Transcript, the student paper at Ohio Wesleyan University.